Skip to content

 LeftRight

-Iran fired at least seven missile volleys at Israel from Saturday night into Sunday, again using cluster munitions 1.
-A man in his 60s was moderately injured in Bnei Brak when a suspected cluster bomblet struck an apartment building.
+Iran fired at least seven missile volleys at Israel from Saturday night into Sunday using cluster munitions.
+A man in his 60s was moderately hurt in Bnei Brak by a suspected cluster bomblet that struck an apartment building.
 A man in his 70s was lightly injured in Ramat Gan.
-Two men in their 50s were wounded in a separate cluster strike.
-Four more were hurt running to shelters 2.
-All casualties fell within the greater Tel Aviv metropolitan area — Gush Dan, home to roughly 3.8 million people and the densest urban corridor in Israel.
+Two men in their 50s were wounded in a separate cluster attack.
+Four more were hurt running to shelters.

 A 30-day reprieve on Russian oil sanctions aims to cool crude prices past $100 — but six G7 members called it the wrong signal, and Zelenskyy warned the waiver hands Moscow $10 billion.